17 Claremont Bradford West Yorkshire BD7 1BG

 where we are today.

-From humble beginnings, our journey has been one of continuous growth and adaptation, always attuned to the evolving needs of our community.
-Responding to a resounding call for adult-focused initiatives, we’ve introduced a range of tailored services, guided by direct consultation with those we serve.
-Witnessing the stark health disparities affecting the African Caribbean community, we’ve championed projects promoting holistic well-being and positive mental health.
+Responding to a resounding call for adult-focused initiatives, we introduced a range of tailored services, guided by direct consultation with those we serve.
+Witnessing the stark health disparities affecting the African Caribbean community, we introduced projects promoting holistic well-being and positive mental health.

 Join us in our quest to unlock the full potential of every member of our community.
 Together, let’s forge a future where success knows no bounds and where each person’s contribution resonates throughout society.
-This is ACAP — where transformation begins, and where dreams take flight.
+This is ACAP—where transformation begins and where dreams take flight.

 Did you get your copy of our Windrush Book?